pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step4.md

 {{< /tabsection >}}

-Once our interface is ready, we can move on to implementing the actual controller.
+Once our interface is ready, we can move on to implementing the actual service.
 Its code is also going to be quite simple, as all we need to write is one method for calculating a device's position, and the other methods will just be wrappers for the methods we wrote in our persistence components.

 {{< tabsection >}}
   {{< include "../__code13_node.md" >}}